Advance Your Career in Accounting

 Part of setting goals is knowing what skills – and certificates and training – you’ll need.
 These fall into three broad categories:

-- Developing Technical Skills – Professionals in accounting value technical proficiency, meaning that you will require extra technical skills to rise the ranks in any organization.
+- You are developing Technical Skills – Professionals in accounting value technical proficiency, meaning that you will require additional technical skills to rise the ranks in any organization.
 From financial reporting to project management, technical skills allow you to become an expert in your chosen field of accountancy and assist colleagues when needed.

 - Improving Communication Skills – Handling a management job requires regular communication with colleagues, junior staff, and clients.
-To ensure that you have everyone working as a team, you will need to communicate well, through writing or speaking.
+To ensure that everyone works as a team, you must communicate well, through writing or speaking.

-- Building Sales Skills – Even as you work for different companies, aim to develop relationships with clients and potential ones as well.
-These relationships can be harnessed when in need of information about the services being offered or converting potentials to actual clients.
+- Building Sales Skills – Even as you work for different companies, aim to develop relationships with clients and potential ones.
+These relationships can be harnessed when needing information about the services offered or converting potential to actual clients.

-The steps may be slow for accounting graduates at first, and you may have to make adjustments along the way as you learn more.
-Your career plan does not have to encompass your entire working career in accounting – use 5 or 10 year plans and build them out as you get closer.
+The steps may be slow for accounting graduates at first, and you may have to make adjustments as you learn more.
+However, your career plan does not have to encompass your entire working career in accounting – use five or 10-year programs and build them out as you get closer.

 Planning Equals Accounting Career Progression Efficiency

 Having a plan means you don’t have to second-guess every step you take to advance.
-Executing your goals is the best way to climb up the career ladder – otherwise, it’s just an empty plan.
-You’ve likely previously heard about the idea of developing a personal career plan, and yes, it does take some work.
+Executing your goals is the best way to climb up the career ladder – otherwise, it’s just an open plan.
+You’ve probably previously heard about developing a personal career plan, and yes, it does take some work.
 But if you don’t make an effort, you’ll only be frustrated by the slow pace of your career advancement.